 Delegates learn how to create effective, well-structured technical proposals that:

 - Project a professional image.

-Writing technical proposals courses are hosted by highly experienced instructors, who have held senior authoring/writing roles in business.
-For further details, see Expert trainers.
+Technical proposal writing courses are hosted by highly experienced instructors, who have held senior authoring/writing roles in business.
+See Expert trainers.

 How will I learn?